 In our morning reading: Viet Thanh Nguyen on books and politics, an interview with Dylan Meconis, and more.

 In our afternoon reading: Namwali Serpell and Maria Tumarkin in conversation, fiction from David Leo Rice, and more.

 In our afternoon reading: revisiting Breece D’J Pancake’s work, an interview with Legacy Russell, and more.

 In our morning reading: new writing from Lynn Steger Strong, an interview with Mary South, and more.

 The guiding principle of Six Ridiculous Questions is that life is filled with ridiculousness.
 And questions.
 That only by giving in to these truths may we hope to slip the surly bonds of reality and attain the higher consciousness we all crave.
 (Eh, not really, but it sounded good there for a minute.)
 It’s just.
 Who knows?
 The ridiculousness and question bits, I guess.
 Why six?
 Assonance, baby, assonance.

-In our afternoon reading: an excerpt from André Alexis’s new novel, an interview with David Leo Rice, and much more.
+In our afternoon reading: an excerpt from Wayne Koestenbaum’s new book, an interview with David Leo Rice, and more.